linode/apl-docs/docs/cli-status.md

 ---
-slug: cli/commit
+slug: cli/status
-title: otomi commit
+title: otomi status
-sidebar_label: otomi commit
+sidebar_label: otomi status
 ---

-`otomi commit [options]`
+`otomi status [options]`

 ## Description

-Generate pipelines, and commit changes to the values repository
+Show the status of the cluster and the deployed charts

 ## Options